Jockey International

 Jockey International, Inc. is an American manufacturer and retailer of underwear, sleepwear, and sportswear for men, women, and children.
 The company is based in Kenosha, Wisconsin.
 Jockey invented the first men's Y-Front brief in 1934 and it is a recognized trademark in 120 countries.
-The acceptance of Jockey's briefs showed the ultimate rejection of all the dress restrictions imposed on men during the Victorian era of repression.

 History

 Jockey was originally named Coopers, Inc., and was founded by Samuel T. Cooper in St. Joseph, Michigan in 1876 as a hosiery business.
 Cooper began the business after hearing that lumberjacks suffered from poorly constructed wool socks.
 In 1900, Cooper began making undergarments.
 By 1902 the business was expanding.
 However, by 1934 Coopers Inc. was nearly bankrupt due to the Great Depression.
 The company recruited Harry H. Wolf Sr., to restructure the company.

 On January 19, 1935, during a blizzard, Coopers, Inc. sold the world's first briefs at the Marshall Field's State Street store in downtown Chicago.
 Designed by so-called 'apparel engineer' Arthur Kneibler, briefs dispensed with leg sections and had a Y-shaped overlapping fly.
 The company dubbed it the Jockey, claiming it offered support like a jockstrap.
 Over 30,000 pairs were sold within three months of their introduction.
 Coopers used a Mascul-liner plane to deliver masculine support briefs to retailers across the US.
 When they were introduced to the UK in 1938, they sold 3,000 a week.